 Experience and lessons learned from earlier periods show that support for measures to preserve and develop the ecological values in forests in voluntary set-asides (green infrastructure outside Natura 2000 sites) is dependent on targeted counselling and education.
-Without targeted counselling or education, there is a high risk that funds for measures to enable favourable conservation status will be unused and that the intended effects in the forests will not be achieved.
-To improve the ecological status in the green infrastructure set-asides of forests on private land, it is estimated that roughly 4 000 landowners need counselling annually.
+To improve the ecological status in the green infrastructure set-asides of forests on private land, it is estimated that roughly 4 000 landowners can benefit counselling annually.

-It is necessary to provide targeted advisory and training focusing on alternative forest management methods, as an alternative to traditional clear-felling forestry practices, since these alternatives are not widely implemented.
+Continued advisory and training focusing on alternative forest management methods as an alternative to traditional clear-cutting forestry practices would help foresters to improve the biological values.
 Natura 2000 sites and associated green infrastructure can benefit if forests nearby are managed with alternative methods.
-In the same way, targeted information and advisory is necessary to increase the area of broadleaved forests in southern Sweden.
+In the same way, targeted information and advisory may help increasing the area of broadleaved forests in southern Sweden.
 Expansion or re-creation of broadleaved forests is one way to restore a favourable conservation status to habitats with oak, hornbeam, beech, and other broadleaved tree species.
-To improve the ecological status of forests in a wider perspective, to increase the amount of continuous tree cover forestry and regeneration with broad leaved trees (instead of Norway spruce), further counselling of landowners might be needed.
+To improve the ecological status of forests in a wider perspective, to increase the amount of continuous tree cover forestry and regeneration with broad leaved trees, further counselling of landowners might be needed.